Brokerage Accounts at U.S. Bancorp Advisors

 Highlights:

-• U.S. Bancorp Investments offers self-directed brokerage accounts.
+• U.S. Bancorp Advisors offers self-directed brokerage accounts.

-• Brokerage customers at U.S. Bancorp Investments can trade stocks, options, bonds, and funds.
+• Brokerage customers at U.S. Bancorp Advisors can trade stocks, options, bonds, and funds.

-• Self-directed accounts have fees in some situations.
+• Self-directed accounts still have fees in some situations, although online stock and ETF trades are now commission-free.

-If you've been using U.S. Bank for your cash-management needs, you may want to consider its sister company U.S. Bancorp Investments for its brokerage service.
+If you've been using U.S. Bank for your cash-management needs, you may want to look at its affiliate U.S. Bancorp Advisors for brokerage services as well.

 Assets and Accounts

-U.S. Bancorp is mostly known for its banking unit U.S. Bank.
-Besides checking and savings accounts, the financial conglomerate also offers investing accounts in multiple flavors through its subsidiary U.S. Bancorp Investments.
-With a brokerage account through this division of the company, it's possible to invest in:
+U.S. Bancorp is mostly known for its banking arm, U.S. Bank.
+Besides checking and savings accounts, the financial company also offers investment accounts in multiple forms through its affiliate U.S. Bancorp Advisors.
+With a brokerage account through this part of the company, it's possible to invest in:

 Other products, such as cryptocurrencies and foreign stocks, are not available.
 Whatever assets are traded, they must be held in some type of account.
-U.S. Bancorp Investments offers several of these, including retirement, trust, custodial, business, and fully taxable joint and individual accounts.
+For self-directed brokerage, U.S. Bancorp Advisors currently offers individual accounts, joint accounts, Traditional IRAs, Roth IRAs, and SEP IRAs.

-To open any account registration as a self-directed brokerage account, U.S. Bancorp Investments requires a savings or checking account with its affiliate U.S. Bank or another investment account with the firm.
-It is not possible to open a self-directed account online without one of these other accounts.
+To open any account registration as a self-directed brokerage account, U.S. Bancorp Advisors requires an existing U.S. Bank or U.S. Bancorp Advisors relationship plus online access to those accounts.
+It is not possible to open a self-directed account online without one of these existing relationships.

 Pricing